PNNL-CompBio/ion-mob-ms/docs/index.md

 ## Upload your files

-To upload files/folders, please sort each file type into their own folder, then select the folder by clicking "Browse".
+Prior to uploading files, please sort each file type into their own folder, then select the folder by clicking "Browse".
 For example, all Raw data files should be placed in a single folder without any other files.
 This includes data types such as Agilent (.d) which are folders themselves - ie: select the encompassing folder/directory which holds one or more raw data types, not the data files themselves.

 <img src="File_Select_Image.PNG" width="800">